 Used unwisely, they cripple entire generations.

-So the clergy, God’s agents on earth, appoint themselves the shepherd’s mouth and muscle and treat people like sheep.
+So the clergy, God’s agents on earth, appoint themselves the shepherd’s mouth-slash-muscle and treat people like sheep.
 They herd everyone to deliverance.
 Or so they claim.

 Ironic, isn’t it?
 Christ’s rebellion against the powers that be, for all its noble and informed grace, paved the way for the Pharisees’ resurrection, not His.